 All of us studying or working in China or sending others there to do that, need to stay up to date on the new PRC Visa Regulations effective September 1, which are still in the early implementation stage.

-A useful FAQ and blog for this purpose is maintained by Gary Chodorow, an American lawyer in China who represents companies, investors, families, and others in US and China visa, immigration, and nationality matters.
+A useful FAQ and blog [link no longer exists] for this purpose is maintained by Gary Chodorow, an American lawyer in China who represents companies, investors, families, and others in US and China visa, immigration, and nationality matters.

 Here is his latest update, which includes information from the Beijing Public Security Bureau October 16 briefing at the Beijing American Chamber of Commerce.